 One day my photography learned how to communicate with the words from MeUniverso (MyUniverse).
 My eyes read the written letters, and heard the spoken words, by the Brazilian Journalist-Lawyer, Ananda Beleza.

 April 3rd, 2017.
 MeUniverso emerged with my photojournalistic world.
 As a journalist I always searched for the truth in words to accompany my photographs, I just couldn’t imagine that these words would come from a different journalist – Ananda beleza.
 I always knew that I had to use my photographs for a higher purpose, and through Ananda’s Beleza art of writing, I found the purpose I was searching for.

-I learned how to detach from my visual creativity and see the world through various looks, histories and other’s experiences.
+I learned how to detach from my visual creativity and see the world through various looks, stories and other’s experiences.
 But I never stopped using the lens of my camera, and the power of words to show you the world we live in.
 To show the truth.

 In the Portuguese version of this text, I invited my readers to follow @meu.u.niverso by Ananda Beleza.
 Putting your fears on the side, diving in her words the same way I dove.
 As her texts are all in Portuguese, with the little I know from Ananda’s Beleza written world, I will try to share what her Universe consists of.

 On her first text written on the same day our creative world’s emerged, 4th of April 2017, she wrote:

 The good in writing is that you won’t always write about yourself.
 You can become a character, a scriptwriter, a narrator or observer.

 It is to put into words; impressions, scenes and developments.
 It is to experience others lives and keep your mind busy.
 It is a Universe of vowels that create stories, and consonants that describe memories.